-The purpose of this Monsoon Safety Plan Construction site is to provide guide line to encounter seen and unseen hazards in the Monsoon seasons.
+The purpose of this Monsoon Safety Plan Construction site is to provide guidelines to encounter seen and unseen hazards in the Monsoon seasons.

 Everybody knows that the monsoon is on the way.
 This change in the weather is always welcome but monsoon seasons have its own potential hazards.
 Most of the hazards can be prevented by taking some extra care during monsoon season.

 Here are some safety tips to encounter the hazards during the monsoon.

 MONSOON PREPAREDNESS AT CONSTRUCTION SITE

 The general precautions for monsoon season at the construction site are listed below:

 Provide preventive measures and guidance to project management, employees, contractor employees, and visitors.
 It focuses on the Loss/ damage control measures and the management systems in mitigation and prevention.